axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

    <p>Systems are long-lasting, widespread and resilient.
 We can push back on them with effort, but over time, the system usually comes out ahead.</p>
    <p ID="_signature">Seth Godin</p>
   </div>
  <p>The Internet, and the Large Language Models trained on it, says that Tolstoy declared himself a Christian.
-You can read his book, but that is not it at all.
-That is wrong.</p>
+You can read the <em>Confession</em> book, but that is wrong.</p>